 How to Socialize Dogs and Puppies

 Socialization means training your dog to accept unfamiliar people, animals, and different places by exposing them to these things.
-Socialized dogs are less likely to develop problem behaviors and are more welcomed by others.
+Socialized dogs are less likely to develop problem behaviors.
 Furthermore, socialization can help prevent the development of various fears and phobias.

 Bottom line: Socializing your dog or puppy will make them a happier, better-behaved dog.

 Clicker training is another common form of positive reinforcement.
 It is a simple and effective puppy training method.
 Although it’s fine to train your pup without clicker training, many dog-owners find it helpful.
-With clicker training, you can quickly and effectively teach your pup all kinds of basic as well as advanced commands and tricks.
+With clicker training, you can quickly and effectively teach your puppy all kinds of basic and advanced commands and tricks.
 It’s an easy and fast way to learn how to train your dog.

 Basic Commands and Fun Tricks

 There are basic dog training commands and tricks that every dog should know.
 These include: come, speak, stay, drop it, back up, etc. Basic commands give your puppy structure.
-In addition, they can help you resolve common dog behavior problems and will help keep them safe.
+Also, they can help you resolve common dog behavior problems and will help keep them safe.